Axway/amplify-central/content/en/docs/manage_marketplace/consumer_experience/_index.md

 hide_readingtime: true
 ---

-A *Public marketplace* can be browsed by navigating to the configured Marketplace URL, for example: `http://acme.marketplace.axway.com`.
+A *Public Marketplace* can be browsed by navigating to the configured Marketplace URL, for example: `http://acme.marketplace.axway.com`.

 Anonymous consumers can freely explore the published products in the Marketplace, but won’t have the ability to subscribe, or any other actions, until they have logged in.

-A *Private marketplace* can be browsed by navigating to the configured Marketplace URL, for example: `http://acme.marketplace.axway.com`.
+A *Private Marketplace* can be browsed by navigating to the configured Marketplace URL, for example: `http://acme.marketplace.axway.com`.
 Consumers are redirected to a login screen and asked to enter their Platform credentials.

 There are two ways of signing up in the Marketplace: